-For many families, putting a child through college can be a financial burden.
+Putting a child through college can be a financial burden for many families.
 Many college students take out loans to pay for higher education, and in some cases, it can take a lifetime to pay it all back.
 So, how can you help your child save for college?
 If you do your research, it’s much easier than you may think.
 Use this guide to start learning how you can save for college.

 When Should You Start Saving for College?

 While it’s never too early to start saving for college, it’s wise to have a few things sorted out first.
 While it may feel selfish, take care of your future before saving for your child’s.

 To start, create an emergency fund and keep adding to it.
 You can tap into these savings if you need to pay hospital bills or fix home or car damage.
 At the same time, work on paying off your debt before saving for your child’s college fund.
 The sooner you pay off your debt, the more you’ll be able to afford to help your child save money.

 Before saving for college, the third thing you should invest in is your retirement plan to ensure you’ll be financially stable after you retire.
 If you feel selfish about taking care of yourself first, think about it like this — you can always borrow money for college, but you can’t borrow money for retirement.
 However, if you have enough money when you retire, you can help your child repay their loans.

 There’s no wrong way to save for college.
 You can start whenever you’re ready, but the earlier you start, the greater your chance is to save more.
 The secret is to remember your needs and future matter, too.